Matching Bounds: How Choice of Matching Algorithm Impacts Treatment Effects Estimates and What to Do about It: Quantifying Matching Uncertainty with Matching Bounds.

 \subsection{Computing Matching Bounds for the SATT}

-We now outline computational strategies to obtain Matching Bounds for two different estimands of interest under assumptions 1, 2, 3.

-We would like to compute Matching Bounds for the SATT as defined in Eq. \eqref{Eq:SATT}, and estimated with the estimator in \eqref{Eq:ATTEst}.
+We now outline computational strategies to obtain Matching Bounds for two different estimands of interest under Assumptions 1, 2, and 3.
+We would like to compute Matching Bounds for the SATT as defined in Eq. \eqref{Eq:SATT}, using the estimator in \eqref{Eq:ATTEst} with $M$-nearest neighbor matching.
 If we constrain the number of matches to be exactly the number of treated units, then we can compute Matching Bounds on the SATT by solving the following integer program, letting $\bar{y}^t = \frac{1}{N^t}\sum_{i=1}^{N^t}y_i^t$:\\ \textbf{Formulation 1}

-This integer program targets the treatment effect as its objective, and constrains matches to be integer~\eqref{c1.1}, each each control unit to be matched at most $K^c$ times~\eqref{c1.2}.
-One-to-one matching is enforced by Constraint~\eqref{c1.3}.
+This integer program targets the treatment effect as its objective, and constrains matches to be integer~\eqref{c1.1}, and each control unit to be matched at most $K^c$ times~\eqref{c1.2}.
+One-to-$M$ matching is enforced by Constraint~\eqref{c1.3}.
 Finally, additional constraints in \eqref{c1.4} are specified within set $\mathcal{C}$, and $\OCD$ is the set of all matches that satisfy the constraints in $\mathcal{C}$ on data $D$.
-Examples of constraints such as balance or aggregate distance are given in Section \ref{Sec:Constraints}.
-Note that $K^c$ needs to be specified in such a way to allow for $N^t$ matches.
+Examples of constraints such as balance or aggregate distance are given in Section \ref{Sec:Constraints} of the supplement.
+Note that $K^c$ needs to be chosen to be sufficiently large as to allow for $M\times N^t$ matches.
 If the pool of control units is smaller than the pool of treated units, replacement must be possible in order for the SATT to be estimable in this manner.
 In this case, each treatment unit is matched to one control unit, but the same control unit can be used up to $K^c$ times.

-The formulation above allows analysts to compute Matching Bounds for the SATT under one-to-one matching.
-This latter requirement can be too strict: indeed many popular matching algorithms optimally choose the number of controls matched to each treated unit~\citep{Iacus2012, Diamond2013, King2017} to maximize balance.
-For this reason, we introduce a fractional integer program formulation with an unspecified number of matches, that requires only a lower and upper bound for the total numbers of times each unit can be used as a match:\footnote{Note that most existing matching methods either require users to choose the number of matched units explicitly or assume that all units are matched and prune away units for which good matches do not exist via calipers.
-Only requiring bounds on the number of times units can be matched makes this formulation quite flexible in comparison.}\\ \textbf{Formulation 2}